shun159/vr_types/README.md

 Example:
 ----

-1. Add an veth interface to the vrouter and put its result on stdout.
+1. Add a veth interface to the vrouter and put its result on stdout.

 ```rust
 fn add_interface() {